atorresgalvis/UITOTO/README.md

 addresses the challenges associated with finding, testing, and visualizing reliable Diagnostic Molecular Combinations (DMCs), especially those arising from high-throughput taxonomy.
-The package also features a user-friendly [Shiny](https://shiny.posit.co/) App that can be accessed online [online](https://atorresgalvis.shinyapps.io/MolecularDiagnoses/) or locally in [RStudio](https://posit.co/products/open-source/rstudio/).
+The package also features a user-friendly [Shiny](https://shiny.posit.co/) App that can be accessed [online](https://atorresgalvis.shinyapps.io/MolecularDiagnoses/) or locally in [RStudio](https://posit.co/products/open-source/rstudio/).